dreamfactorysoftware/platform-wiki/setup-guide/common/Hosted-assets.md

     s3://snowplow-hosted-assets/2-collectors/scala-stream-collector/snowplow-stream-collector-0.1.0

-Right-click on this [Download link] [ssc-download] to save it down locally.
+Right-click on this [Download link] [ssc-download] to save it down locally via CloudFront CDN.

 ## 3. Enrich